Current Xavier Students

 Private Loans are another option that families choose for paying college expenses.
 Application is made directly through the lender.
 The suggested timeframe to submit a loan request is May 1st to June 30th for the upcoming Fall semester.
 This should allow enough time for the loan to be certified (if approved) and for it to appear on the Fall billing statement.
 Additional information on private loans and lenders is available online at the FastChoice website.

-Your first billing statement for Fall will be available on July 1, and the first Fall payment is due July 21.
+Your first billing statement for Fall will be available at the beginning of July.
 Student account balances are due in full each semester.
 You must either have your financial aid complete and ready to be applied toward your balance (including PLUS or Private Loan applications) or pay your balance in a lump sum.
 If you prefer making monthly payments, you must be enrolled in the X-Flex Payment Plan by the first billing due date (a nominal fee is required each semester you participate).
-For more information, contact the Bursar’s Office at firstname.lastname@example.org.
+For more information, contact the Bursar’s Office at email@example.com.

 All traditional, full-time undergraduate students and all international students are required to have health-insurance coverage and are automatically enrolled in a plan.
 If you already have medical insurance coverage and do not need to utilize Xavier’s student health insurance plan, be sure to waive the insurance so you are not charged for the premium on your student billing statement.
 To learn more about Xavier’s health insurance or to waive coverage, visit xavier.edu/health-wellness/insurance.
 Xavier also offers a tuition insurance program to protect your investment should you need to withdraw due to injury or illness.
 To learn more, visit tuitionprotection.com/xavier.